A Cash Gate is a character or other obstacle

 - In The Legend of Zelda: The Wind Waker, you may not proceed to the final dungeon until you have paid exactly 3184 rupees to Tingle for him to decipher the charts showing where to find the sunken Triforce pieces.

 - The Legend of Zelda: Link's Awakening required you to buy the bow for 980 rupees.
-Or you could steal it, if you didn't mind never being able to return to the shop and the subsequent scarcity of arrows and bombs.
+Or you could steal it, if you didn't mind never being able to return to the shop and the subsequent scarcity of arrows and bombs, being killed if you try to enter the shop again, and being called Thief by the entire cast of characters permanently.

 - An Untitled Story features gates that can only be opened by giving crystals to a man in toll booth nearby.
 The reason these gates exists is to force the player character to hatch (the player can't communicate with most NPCs until they hatch).